|Planning an airplane flight|

 - A Digital device for watching movies on your lay over

-- Charge phones completely & bring an extra battery charger for your phone and tablets.
+- Charge phones completely & bring an extra charger for your phone and tablets.

 - An Empty water bottle to refill on layovers.

-Now that you know some ways to plan for your airplane trip, get to searching and packing when you're ready to go high in the sky!
-Don't forget to book that hotel.
+Now that you know some ways to plan for your airplane trip, get to searching and packing for that fabulous vacation when you're ready to go high in the sky!
+Don't forget to book that hotel in advance to try and find the best rates for you.
 There are a variety of hotels with breakfast and other amenities!.
 Get breakfast & premium Wi-Fi at hundreds of Hilton Hotels & Resorts.
 Book our Family Fun Package!
 I wish you a safe, happy, and fun trip!

 This article contains an Affiliate link and advertisement.